-Operating Lease
+Operating Leases

-The School is obligated under a non-cancelable operating lease for office and classroom space expiring on September 30, 2019, with a renewal option for an additional ten years.
+The School is obligated under a non-cancelable operating lease for office and classroom space at 39-27 28th Street, Long Island City, New York, expiring on August 31, 2019, with a renewal option for an additional ten years.
 The lease provides for rent escalations and the School is responsible for utilities, real estate taxes and other operating expenses.
 Phase I which consists of the 2nd floor of the building was completed prior to the start of the 2009-2010 academic year.
 Phase II which consists of the 3rd floor of the building was completed during the year ended June 30, 2011.
 Phase III which consists of the 1st floor of the building was completed during the year ended June 30, 2012.